 This is your opportunity to select members of the Plains Anthropological Society Board of Directors which will help guide the future of the organization.
 Pursuant to Article 4, Section 2 of the Bylaws (as amended), the Board of Directors shall consist of nine persons elected by the membership.
 Three seats are being vacated this year so you may select up to three of the six candidates below.

 You must be logged into your PAS member account in order to cast a ballot.
-If you are having trouble logging in please contact Wendi Field Murray, the PAS membership chair by clicking here.
+If you are having trouble logging in please contact Alison Hadley, the PAS membership chair by clicking here.

 Electronic voting is the preferred method.
-However, if you wish to receive a paper ballot please contact the Nominations Committee chair Wendi Field Murray.
+However, if you wish to receive a paper ballot please contact the Nominations Committee chair Adam Wiewel.
 All paper ballots must be postmarked by the deadline.
 Any paper ballots postmarked after this deadline will not be counted.
 Paper ballots from non-current members will not be counted.

-- Veronica Mraz (Research Specialist/Project Archaeologist, Iowa Office of the State Archaeologist)
+- Veronica Mraz (Project Archaeologist, Iowa Office of the State Archaeologist)